cheiser/ATOM-TEXT-REPLACE/README.md

 # ATOM-TEXT-REPLACE package

-A simple plugin for atom.
+A simple plugin for atom written in JavaScript (not CoffeeScript).
 It's used for simplifying some recurring operations while programming.

 ## The two buttons
 ###INDEX